munsiwoo/php-always/README.md

-# simple mvc project in php
+# simple mvc project in pure php

 * summary
   * It helps you make php website fast.